terezamr/Cpp_Modules/Module_09/ex02/README.md

 # Ford-Johnson Algorithm

-The Ford-Johnson algorithm, also known as merge-insertion sort, is an 3-step sorting algorithm designed to perform as few comparisons as possible to sort a collection.
+The Ford-Johnson algorithm, also known as merge-insertion sort, is a 3-step sorting algorithm designed to perform as few comparisons as possible to sort a collection.

 Example:
 ``794 387 43 306 7654 18 1``